 There are many health benefits of tabbouleh.
 Lebanese tabouli is a very healthy salad that is packed full of antioxidant rich foods like parsley and full of fiber rich bulgur which is a healthy whole grain.
 The olive oil and lemon dressing is also full of heart healthy benefits on it's own: extra virgin olive oil being an extremely beneficial monosaturated fat that has wonderful anti-inflammatory properties.

 Another popular Lebanese salad is called Fattoush, and it is similar to Tabbouleh but made with fried pita chips instead of bulgur wheat.
+If you are looking for a gluten free Middle Eastern salad, check out this Persian Shirazi Salad Recipe.

 For those who are not familiar with Middle Eastern and Lebanese food (you can read more about it by clicking that link), it really is so tasty and fresh, not to mention VERY healthy and good for you!
 Tabbouleh is a salad made with fresh parsley, green onions and cracked wheat, with an amazing lemony-minty dressing.
 It is the perfect blend of flavors and textures that will change your life.